cms-opendata-workshop/2022-08-01-cms-open-data-workshop/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a working virtual machine or Docker container environment as listed in the pre-exercises section.
+They should have a working CMS Open Data Docker container environment as listed in the pre-exercises section.
 </p>

 {% comment %}